netzmacht/contao-toolkit/docs/dca/auto-callbacks.rst

 Auto-registered field callbacks
 =================================

-As of 4.1.0, setting a `fields.<field>.toolkit.<key>` configuration for one of the three remaining toolkit DCA listeners automatically registers the matching Contao callback — you no longer have to also wire `options_callback`/`save_callback`/`wizard` manually.
+Setting a `fields.<field>.toolkit.<key>` configuration for one of the three toolkit DCA listeners automatically registers the matching Contao callback — you no longer have to also wire `options_callback`/`save_callback`/`wizard` manually.

 ============================  =================  ===============================================